 Our research indicates that “dry sensors” may prove to be troublesome over time.
 Depending on how the manufacturer constructs the sensor, there is the possibility that the internal platinum wires could short.
 Alternatively, a thin air gap inside the sensor would create a thermal barrier and corresponding response-time lag.

 Sage Thermal Mass Flow Meter

 The Sage meters’ heat transfer compound may be “wet,” though our platinum winding is non-drifting.
 In the eleven years Sage Metering has been in business, it is rare to find that one of our sensors has drifted.
 Contrary to the video and very simply put, if one of our sensors drifted for any reason, the meter would not give a “false positive.”
 Instead, any sensor drift will appear as a change in the zero-flow signal, causing the flowmeter to fail the in-situ calibration verification.
 Keep in mind our technology, which is a hybrid-digital, is extremely sensitive, and rest assured that we take these statements very seriously and fully stand behind our meters.

 Sage Pioneered the In-Situ Calibration

 I want to assure everyone that the Sage Metering calibration verification method works, and our sensors do not drift.
-If you have any concerns, I encourage that you call me or a member of my staff, so we can discuss them personally.
+If you have any concerns, I encourage you to call a member of my staff or me to discuss them personally.